Thor110/AlienTrilogyRessurected/README.md

 - 2 : Download and install the toolkit from here, place it in the same directory as the "Run.exe" file.
 	- Currently there is no release so you will have to build it yourself until the time I issue a release.

+# To Do List

+- OPTGFX.B16 textures 10-13 do not render for some reason.
+- Palettes aren't right for the following two files?
+	- PANEL3GF.BND
+	- PANELGFX.BND
+- Compressed images arent loading due to unknown width and height values.

 # Road Map

 The road map for this project.